Differentially Private Release of Event Logs for Process Mining: Background and Related Work

 Other studies anonymize the event log from the resource perspective.
+Batista \& Solanas~\cite{batista2021uniformization} present an approach that groups individuals based on activity distribution and transfers resource information within the group to uniform the resource distribution.
 PRETSA~\cite{fahrenkrog2019pretsa} provides event log sanitization by adopting k-anonymity and t-closeness to avoid disclosing employees' identities.
-Batista \& Solanas~\cite{batista2021uniformization} present an approach that groups individuals based on activity distribution and transfers resource information within the group to uniform the resource distribution.
 These studies do not address the problem stated in Sect.~\ref{sec:intro} because they study log anonymization to protect resource disclosure.

 Other related work of PPPM is orthogonal to our research, which does not provide a concrete method to anonymize the event log.
-Kabierski et al.~\cite{kabierski2021privacy} provide a framework for anonymizing process performance indicators.
-Nu{\~n}ez von Voigt et al.~\cite{von2020quantifying} propose a risk quantification method based on individual uniqueness.
+Kabierski et al.~\cite{kabierski2021privacy,kabierski2023hiding} provide a framework for anonymizing process performance indicators.
+Rafiei et al.~\cite{rafiei2020towards} present quantification metrics of both utility and disclosure risk.
 Furthermore, other studies addressed the secure processing of distributed event logs~\cite{elkoumy2020secure,elkoumy2020shareprom}.
-Other studies addressed the privacy-preserving continuous event data publishing~\cite{rafiei2021privacy}.
+Other studies addressed the privacy-preserving continuous event data publishing~\cite{rafiei2021privacy,Rafiei22Quantifying}.